 The WordPress Video Lightbox plugin allows you to embed videos on a page using lightbox overlay display similar to the one shown below.
 This plugin can be used to display images, flash, YouTube, Vimeo, iFrame etc in a lightbox overlay.
-The embedded videos can be viewed on iPhone and iPad too.
-The plugin uses the PrettyPhoto JQuery Library.
+The embedded videos can be viewed on iPad too.

 Click on the image below to see how the video pops over in a lightbox overlay.